John Dall: Rope and Gun Crazy

-Television
+Television and stage

 In October 1950 Dall said that TV acting was better done by movie actors, who understood technique, than stage actors, who needed audience response.

 In late 1950, he appeared in The Man by Mel Dinelli on stage in Los Angeles with Gladys George.
 The Los Angeles Times said he played his role with "tremendous assurance".

 In stock he appeared in The Hasty Heart (1952), Gramercy Ghost (1952), The Moon is Blue (1953), The Man Who Came to Dinner, and Born Yesterday (1953).

 Dall did much work in television, appearing in guest roles on such shows as Lights Out ("Pit of the Dead"), The Clock ("A Right Smart Trick"), Studio One in Hollywood ("The Doctor's Wife"), Broadway Television Theatre ("Outward Bound", "The Hasty Heart"), Suspense ("The Invisible Killer", "The Tenth Reunion"), General Electric Theatre ("The Coward of Fort Bennett") and Schlitz Playhouse ("And Practically Strangers").
 Other theatre performances in stock included The Male Animal (1954).

 Dall returned to Broadway for Leslie Stevens' Champagne Complex, which had a short run in 1955.